 - Causing mental anguish or emotional distress

-The directors of the IT firm approached their insurance company as they had obtained a director and officer liability insurance policy.
-Upon investigation, it was found that cost-cutting was the real reason for the dismissal of the female employee.
-Her gender and religion had nothing to do with the termination process.
-Hence, the individual director was cleared of any wrongdoing, and the company reached a settlement with the former female employee.
+Investigation revealed that cost-cutting was the real reason for the dismissal of the female employee.
+Her gender and religion had nothing to do with the termination of her employment.
+Hence, the investigation cleared the director of any wrongdoing.
+The company then reached a settlement with the former female employee.
 The insurance paid for this as well.